eslam3kl/3klCon/README.md

 1. Editing the tool's methedology, you can check it there :""
 2. Editing the selected tools, change some and use more tools
 3. Upgrading to python3
-4. Editing some processes to be a user option like directory bruteforcing and port scan
+4. Editing some processes to be as a user option like directory bruteforcing and port scan

 ----------------------------------------
 ## Installation instructions